logos-co/roadmap/content/vac/tke/g/codex/cdx-lender.md

 gantt
 	dateFormat YYYY-MM-DD
 	section Codex
-		CDX :, 2024-02-01, 2024-07-01
+		Lender :, 2024-05-01, 2024-07-01
 ```

 - status: 90%
-- CC: Frederico
+- CC: Juan

 ### Description
-Codex token as utility token for all participants (collateral and payment), impact on system security.
+Design and modeling of the lender role

 ### Justification
-Development of Codex own utility token.
+Understand the roles that impact the performance and security of the protocol.
 As part of the Codex Technical Milestone #5 ("Tokenomics").

 ### Resources Required
 1 CC working at 50% rate; no external service or special infrastructure required.